devangerine/FunctionsAndErrorsProject/README.md

 ### Compilation failed
 Please check if the code inside the .sol file you created in remix matches the code I provided.
 If it does not match then please copy the code I provided in its entirety and replace the code in the .sol filed that you created in Remix.
 If it does match and it still will not compile then please check your internet connection or trying a different browser or updating your current browser.

-### Balance did not increase after minting tokens
-Please make sure that the address you provided in the inpute field beside the "balances" button matches the address you provided the input field beside the "mintToken" button.

-### Balance did not dencrease after burning tokens
+### Debtor balance did not increase/Creditor balance did not dencrease after sending loan
-Please make sure that the address you provided in the inpute field beside the "balances" button matches the address you provided the input field beside the "burnToken" button.
-If they match then please read the Note of the "Burning of Tokens" section.
-Burning of tokens cannot occur when the balance is zero(0) or below the amount of tokens to be burned.
+Please make sure that the _debtorId you provided in the input field beside the "sendLoan" button matches the address you provided the input field beside the "getDebtorBalance" button.
+If both matches there may have been another error such as:

-### Total supply did not decrease after burning tokens
-Burning of tokens cannot occur when the balance is zero(0) or below the amount of tokens to be burned.
-Please read the Note of the "Burning of Tokens" section for more information.
+The transaction itself failed due to either the debtor being on cooldown.

+The creditor does not have enough balance for the transaction.

+The debtor does not have enough balance for the transaction.

 If the above does not help or cover the issue you are having with regards to this Solidity Contract I made then please feel free to reach me at 201812805@fit.edu.ph or voltairedvx@gmail.com and I will try to help you as soon as I can.